gohugoio/hugo/content/en/methods/shortcode/InnerDeindent.md

 </div>
 {{< /code >}}

-Hugo renders the markdown to:
+Hugo renders the Markdown to:

 ```html
 <ul>